 We visited Austria two summers ago on our European family road trip through eight countries.
-We stopped in two Austrian cities that have long been on our bucket list: Innsbruck and Salzburg.
-See our Innsbruck blog for itinerary ideas.
-After Innsbruck, we spent a day and a half in Salzburg with our 8-year old son.
+In fact, we stopped in two Austrian cities that have long been on our bucket list: Innsbruck and Salzburg.
+See our Innsbruck blog post for itinerary ideas.
+After visiting Innsbruck, we spent a day and a half in Salzburg with our 8-year old son.
 Below are seven items that can help you build your own itinerary based on your tastes and time constraints.
+So without further delay, we present to you:

 7 Things to do in Salzburg:

 The Old Town of Salzburg is beautiful and full of history.
-All the sights described here are part of the Old Town, which makes sightseeing convenient and easy.
-The entire time we were in Salzburg, we walked everywhere with our 8-year old.
+We started our day here.
+All the sights we describe here are part of the Old Town, which makes sightseeing convenient and easy.
+The entire time we were in this beautiful city, we walked everywhere with our 8-year old.

 I think it’s safe to say that Mozart being born in Salzburg is the city’s main claim to fame.
-Make sure you visit Mozartplatz (Mozart Square) with his famous statue.
-Five minutes walk from the statue is Mozart’s birthplace and first home, Mozarts Geburtshaus.
-A further 5-minute walk, this time across the Staatsbrücke bridge, will take you to Mozart-Wohnhaus or the Mozart residence, where the composer lived as a young adult.
+So make sure you visit Mozartplatz (Mozart Square) with his famous statue.
+We only had to walk for five minutes from the statue is Mozart’s birthplace and first home, Mozarts Geburtshaus.
+And a further 5-minute walk, this time across the Staatsbrücke bridge, we ended up at the Mozart-Wohnhaus or the Mozart residence, where the composer lived as a young adult.

 3. Mirabell Palace & Gardens

 This palace and its gardens are a UNESCO heritage site.
-You cannot not visit this place.
-It is iconic of Salzburg and its story is a sordid one.
+So obviously we couldn’t not visit this place.
+It is iconic of this city and its story is a sordid one.
 Constructed in the 17th century, it was a gift from the Catholic archbishop and prince of Salzburg, Wolf Dietrich Raitenau to his mistress Salome Alt with whom he had 15 children.
 The gardens of this property were prominently featured in “The Sound of Music”.
 Admission into the Mirabell is free.

 4. Walk along the River Salzach

 The name of the river comes from the word “salt”.
 Shipping salt on this river had been one of the most important parts of the local economy until the 19th century.
-Take a leisurely stroll along the shore admiring the city views.
+We enjoyed a leisurely stroll along the shore admiring the city views.

 6. Hohensalzburg Fortress

 The High Salzburg Fortress is another must see.
 Its construction began in the 11th century at the behest of the then ruling Prince-Archbishop of Salzburg.
 It sits atop a hill above the city and defines its skyline.
-You can get here on foot which is what we did.
-Or you can ride the Festungsbahn up if you don’t want to walk.
+We hiked up on foot.
+But if you are not up for walking, you can also ride the Festungsbahn up to the fortress.

-This is how we spent our time in Salzburg.
-These seven sights are a good tasting menu of the city.
+This is how we spent one day in this beautiful city.
 Of course, there are many other sights to visit in Salzburg if you have the time.
 No matter how long you stay, it is not possible to get bored here.
 So, what are you waiting for?
 Start planning your trip to this iconic Austrian city.